stephenh/stephenh.github.com/data-binding-review.markdown

 Between the `:=` operator and the `p2value` implicit, we've basically made the Property Objects annoying extra `get()`/`set()` method calls go hide behind compiler syntax sugar.

-I like `:=` too--it is succinct and just different enough to hint that it isn't a real `=` operation.
+I like the `:=` operator too--it is succinct and just different enough to hint that it isn't a real `=` operation.

 Very cool.
 Makes me want to crank out some Scala domain objects.

-One thing to note is that Property Objects do not support arbitrary instance evaluation--the `parent.name` Property Object is intrinsically linked to the one `parent` instance and cannot be evaluated against other instances, e.g. for the table iterating over a row list example.
+However, unfortunately, Property Objects do not support arbitrary instance evaluation.

+The `parent.name` Property Object is intrinsically linked to its `parent` instance and cannot be evaluated against other instances, e.g. for the table iterating over a row list example.

 **Pros and Cons of Scala Property Objects**